 Even though they’re closely related, a stoat vs ferret have multiple differences from one another.
 However, how can you learn to tell these differences based on sight alone?
-And are there ways that these two rodents differ that aren’t evident simply by looking at them?
+And are there ways that these two animals differ that aren’t evident simply by looking at them?
 They may belong to the same family or genus, but these two animals share their differences!

 In this article we will address those differences in detail so that you can learn what makes these animals unique and special.
 Stoats and ferrets differ in many ways, including their preferred diets, domesticated statuses, and their appearances.
-Let’s get started and talk about these two rodents now.
+Let’s get started and talk about these two creatures now.